koulkoudakis/expense-income-tracker/readme.md

 ## Project Specifications

-- Create UI for project
-- Display transaction items in DOM
+- Displays transaction items in DOM
-- Show balance, expense and income totals
+- Shows balance, expense and income totals
-- Add new transation and reflect in total
+- Adding new transaction is reflected in total
-- Delete items from DOM
-- Persist to local storage
+- Persists to local storage